rsannan/AirBnB_clone/README.md

-# This project aims to re create the airbnb website
+# This repo contains the Airbnb console for the Airbnb project